earljonesjunior/oakst/content/notes/build-debug-exercism-vscode.md

 ### Building

-The makefile is already configured to run the tests via the command `make test`.
-Modify `tasks.json` to make this command the default build task:
+The makefile is already configured to build & test, clean, and build without testing.
+The makefile also passes the -g flag to the compiler by default, enabling debugging symbols in the output.
+These tasks can be launched through VSCode by adding these tasks to tasks.json:

 ```json
 // tasks.json